 1. WordPress is Free

 First of all, WordPress is free.
-Unlike some other open-source web development programs, WordPress is totally free and there are no hidden costs.
+Unlike some other open-source web development programs, WordPress is totally free, and there are no hidden costs.
 Well, kind of.
-There are some amazing plugins that cost a few bucks but absolutely not required.
+Some amazing plugins cost a few bucks but absolutely not required.